A 4D Hybrid Algorithm to Scale Parallel Training to Thousands of GPUs

-To demonstrate the effectiveness of our framework by performing scaling studies on multi-billion parameter neural networks, and comparing our performance with two state-of-at-art tensor parallel frameworks - Megatron-LM~\cite{megatronlm} and Collosal-AI-3D~\cite{you-3d}.
-In a weak scaling study on U-Net CNNs~\cite{unet-arch} with parameters in the range of 3.5B--28B on 32--256 GPUs, we observe significant performance improvements of 18--61\% over Megatron-LM and 43\% over Collosal-AI-3D.
-On the largest 28B parameter model used in this study, we demonstrate that our framework can reduce the total communication volume by 80\% as compared to Megatron-LM! \method can thus enable efficient training of large neural networks on hundreds of GPUs.
-In summary, our contributions can be summarized as follows:
+We demonstrate the performance of our framework by conducting scaling studies on multi-billion parameter DNNs, then comparing our performance with three state-of-the-art parallel deep learning frameworks -- Megatron-LM~\cite{megatronlm} and DeepSpeed-3D~\cite{zero_3D}, and ZeRO-3~\cite{sc2020zero}, on both the Perlmutter (Nvidia A100 GPUs) and Frontier (AMD MI250X GPUs) supercomputers.
+In a weak scaling study using GPT-3 transformer models ranging 5B-80B parameters over 64-1024 GPUs, we observe significant performance improvements of 25--45\% over Megatron-LM and 32--50\% over DeepSpeed-3D on Perlmutter, and 23--35\% over DeepSpeed-3D on Frontier.
+We demonstrate that~\method scales well, even on AMD GPUs, where other frameworks struggle.
+We also show significant improvements when training vision models (UNet CNNs) in a weak scaling study when compared to ZeRO-3~\cite{sc2020zero}.

-\begin{itemize} \item We propose a novel three-dimensional (3D) hybrid tensor and data parallel framework which strives to minimize the communication time of parallel training. \item We propose an intelligent distribution of neural network parameters across GPUs that eliminates communication required to satisfy data dependencies of layers parallelized using our tensor parallel algorithm. \item We introduce a novel overdecomposition of tensor parallelism, which we then exploit to acheive overlap of communication and computation, thereby significantly reducing the GPU idle time spent in synchronous communication. \item Finally, we develop a communication model which assists the user in determining decompositions of available hardware resources under our algorithm that minimize the total communication volume of training. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item An open-source, 4D tensor + data hybrid parallel framework, \method, which reduces communication overhead and speeds up DNN training at scale, compared to other state-of-the-art frameworks. \item Techniques for optimizing collective communication by leveraging asynchrony and intelligent communication scheduling, which maximize overlap between computation and communication. \item A performance model for communication, tailored to assist users in discovering communication-minimizing configurations for~\method. \end{itemize}